 Things You Should Know About Your Guadeloupe Holidays Before You Go:

-- Guadeloupe is a French island and uses the EURO as their currency.
+- Guadeloupe is a French island and uses the EURO as its currency.
 Also, bring your European adapters for your electronics!

 - The Internet is almost nonexistent, so just relax and enjoy the beach on your Guadeloupe holidays!